 - Current conditions impacting the Seekoei Estuary in a negative way can be partly reversed, improving the Ecological Health of the system.
 This is in line with recommendations outlined in the Ecological Water Requirement Study.
 Because of the proclaimed Provincial Bird Sanctuary on the Seekoei, the status of the estuary should be improved to Level B (currently the estuary is classified as Level D).
-Level B represents the best attainable level under present circumstances. - Less extreme salinity maxima will enable the estuarine biota to survive conditions in the estuary. - Enable water bird populations to increase in diversity and become more permanent residents on the estuary. - Minimize potential threats of climate change through informed decision making around infra-structure development and management strategies. - Establishment of a co-operative estuarine management body between local residents and municipal management authorities.
+Level B probably represents the best attainable level under present circumstances. - Less extreme salinity maxima will enable the estuarine biota to survive conditions in the estuary. - Enable water bird populations to increase in diversity and become more permanent residents on the estuary. - To restore the estuary as a functional system supporting a rich biotic community.
+This will attract visitors to the area and promote tourism and business opportunities for the local community. - Further development of the tourism industry. - Send local people on training courses to become bird guides.
+They could then earn an income from guiding birders visiting the area. - Minimize potential threats of climate change through informed decision making around infra-structure development and management strategies. - Establishment of a co-operative estuarine management forum including residents, municipal management, and other relevant authorities.